 The coronavirus has forced the cancellation or limitation of most of the world’s highly-anticipated ceremonies to mark the 75th anniversary of the end of the Second World War.
-For my part, all of my scheduled lectures and public events here in Canada this spring have been postponed or called off entirely, due to the pandemic.
 However, the milestones of the liberation of Holland and #V-EDay75 are far too important to ignore.
 That is why I want to pay tribute, virtually, to the vital contribution of Canada’s 17,000 Jewish fighting military personnel to winning the war against Hitler, and rescuing the survivors of the Holocaust.

 In early May 1945, the Allies held a series of formal German capitulation ceremonies across occupied Europe.

 There was one ceremony in Italy.
-Another, on May 4 near Hamburg, is better known because the Allies’ public relations unit was on hand to film the occasion when British Field Marshall Bernard Montgomery accepted the German surrender of Holland, and Denmark and parts of northern Germany.
-Watch the video here:
+Another, on May 4 near Hamburg, is better known because the Allies’ public relations unit was on hand to film the occasion.
+British Field Marshall Bernard Montgomery accepted the German surrender of Holland, and Denmark and parts of northern Germany:

-Another relatively high-profile ceremony happened on May 5, in Wageningen, Holland where Canadian General Guy Foulkes accepted the surrender of the German Army in the western part of the country.
+Another relatively high-profile ceremony happened on May 5, in Wageningen, Holland.
+Canadian General Guy Foulkes accepted the surrender of the German Army in the western part of the country.

 On that same day, Canadian General Guy Simmons of the 2nd Canadian Corps took the surrender of some 30,000 German forces east of the Dutch border, in a ceremony held at the lakeside resort town of Bad Zwischenahn, Germany, near Oldenberg.

 We don’t have photos of the surrender of General Erich von Straube, as photographers were not permitted.
 But we know some of the inside details because of the letters that then-Major Gerald Levenston wrote home to his mother in Toronto.